joshuaconrad-uis/uis_custom_blocks/README.md

 - **Blocks not appearing**: Clear the Drupal cache and ensure the module is enabled
-- **Styling issues**: Check browser console for errors and ensure CSS is being loaded
+- **Styling issues**: Check browser console for errors and ensure CSS is being loaded **Also ensure no classes are being overidden by default drupal
 - **JavaScript errors**: Check browser console for errors and ensure all dependencies are installed
 - **Build failures**: Ensure Node.js and npm are up to date and all dependencies are installed